boyanborisov/drupal_build/README.md

 ## Introduction

 Drupal build is a phing project which aims to improve performance of the drupal developer with automation of some routine tasks like create a project, update a project, upgrade drupal core.
-Also it will create one general workflow in order to improve your Continues integration.
+Also it creates a general workflow which aims to facilitate the Continuous integration (CI) workflows.

 Drupal build expects the drupal project to use Git as version control system and to have the following structure.